murilobnt/js-drawing-game/README.md

 #### Development Stage

-1. React :construction: :heavy_check_mark:
+1. React :heavy_check_mark:
-2. Vue :x:
+2. Vue :heavy_check_mark:
-3. Angular :x:
+3. Angular :heavy_check_mark:
-4. Svelte :x:
+4. Svelte :x: :construction:

 There's one extra use of a library for the multiplayer server.
 If any other library show up along of the development, they'll be added